OpenDx28/early_warning_system_ETL/README.md

 When we have finished we can see that several dashboards are loaded and we have some datasets, orgunit, dataelement, etc...

+## Necesary action after import data from ghnuHealth

+in dhis2 go to Data Administration
+Analytics table and click on start export

 ## Extra documentation(HTML)